OutOfBoundsError/PasswordPageNotifier/README.md

 # PasswordPageNotifier
-Notifies the user whenever the password page of a site is gone and the site is officially live.
+Simple notifier that tells the user whenever a password page has been unlocked by the admin.

 # Functions